 I checked my homeowners insurance and it's a $1000. deductible.
 So out of the question.

 According to Sears own spokespersons, this item is supposed to have a lifespan of 10 to 14 years.

 I AM ANGRY AND HURT THAT AFTER 50 PLUS YEARS AS A LOYAL CUSTOMER THEY ARE SO WILLING TO LOSE GOOD CUSTOMERS RATHER THAN STAND BEHIND THIS HORRIBLE PRODUCT AND DO THE RIGHT THING AND COMPENSATE FOR THEIR BAD BUSINESS DECISION TO SELL SUCH A SUB STANDARD PRODUCT UNDER THE KENMORE BRANDING.

 It's customer service 101!
 But there are many other brands that are taking over the appliance domain that Kenmore and Whirlpool and Maytag once ruled.
 L.G. and Samsung are going to be the appliance worlds Honda and Toyota.
 Sears needs to take a hint from Detroit.

 It's a sad, sad, sad day in my home.
 Like losing a family member .

 P.S.
 That being said, anyone know where to dispose of several hundred dollars worth of beef before it reanimates itself and we have a true zombie apocalypse?!

 Have a blessed day

 Preferred solution: Let the company propose a solution.

-I didn't like: Poor quality, Lack of product support, Poor customer service.
+Sears Cons: Poor quality, Lack of product support, Poor customer service.